jp1995/rl_playerinfo/README.md

 If you want to run this on Linux, [this part](https://github.com/jp1995/rl_playerinfo/wiki/Linux-info) is a mandatory read!

-## API disclaimer

-The tracker network API is technically public, but there are some ~~basic~~ measures against scraping.
-This may change.
-There's no official support or guarantees for future access.
-API availability is generally very good.
-There can be instability during peak times, this has previously been an issue for days.

 ## Functionality todo (maybe)

 * Requests through a python library.
-Hit a wall on that.
+It should be possible, but hit a wall on that.
 * The C++ TCP client implementation is not ideal, with a 10 millisecond blocking action / connect.
 * Launch options for database push / other things?
 * The css is a bit of a mess.